 Mi used to admire Musk, known as “the Iron Man” among Chinese fans, as “a great, powerful person.”
 Now, he says Tesla is being “dishonest” and “untrustworthy” (our translation).
 In December 2020 he filed a suit against the company for deceptive sales practices and is waiting for a court date.
 He says more than 600 Tesla owners nationwide have similar complaints.
 On a chat group he helped to form on Chinese messaging app WeChat, hundreds of Tesla owners air a variety of grievances with Tesla and Musk.

 So far, none of the lawsuits over alleged promises of sales staff are known to have prevailed in court, but the complaints of people in social media groups have spilled into the mass media.
-Then there are more than ten recent accidents that Tesla drivers have blamed on mechanical malfunctions, which early this year drew the attention of Chinese regulatory authorities.
+Then there are at least ten recent accidents that Tesla drivers have blamed on mechanical malfunctions, which early this year drew the attention of Chinese regulatory authorities.
 Some of the accusations of malfunctions are similar to those made by Tesla owners in the US.

 Through it all, Tesla executives have appeared little concerned about the tarnishing of the company’s once dazzling brand image in China.
 Tesla’s rare public responses are often dismissive.
 The company didn’t reply to TechNode’s numerous attempts to comment on the complaints and charges against it.
 In short, Chinese consumers’ short but hot romance with Tesla may be cooling off.

 Imported Teslas began to arrive in China in 2014, but the first made-in-China vehicles only rolled out of the Shanghai factory in late 2019.
 Yet today the company dominates the country’s electric vehicle (EV) market.
 Tesla has boosted Beijing’s prized industry and is a pillar in the plan for it to become a global auto power.